Untitled (detail), Helen James 2007

 Dr Alison Ravenscroft, Reader/Associate Professor in English, La Trobe University: “Dr Jackie Huggins has made outstanding contributions to social justice in this country.
 She has also been a champion of Indigenous arts and scholarship, supporting the recognition of the centrality of Indigenous contributions to the most urgent ethical and political debates of our times.
 This award is a wonderful recognition of the breadth and importance of her work.”

-ROBERT MCFARLANE
+2017 Awardee, ROBERT MCFARLANE

-Robert McFarlane has been capturing defining moments of Australian life for more than half a century.
+Robert McFarlane (1942 – 2023) capturing defining moments of Australian life for more than half a century.
 From his early work in the 1960s capturing the now iconic images of a young Indigenous activist Charlie Perkins at university, and the Beatles arriving in Australia, McFarlane went on to photograph many historical Australian moments both big and small over the subsequent decades.
 Prime Ministers, film directors, Go-Go dancers, artists, surgeons, activists and workers – all have found themselves in front of McFarlane’s lens as he uniquely chronicled the changing face of Australia.

 In addition to almost constant publication in Australian print media, McFarlane has worked for a number of leading Australian Theatre companies and was the stills photographer for more than 30 films including Puberty Blues, The Year My Voice Broke, and Muriel’s Wedding.
 He has written extensively on photography as contributor to more than 20 books and catalogues, as a critic for The Australian newspaper, and more recently The Sydney Morning Herald.
 His work alongside leading Indigenous photographers such as Ricky Maynard and Michael Riley for the landmark project, and book, After 200 Years remains one of his proudest achievements.